 2(b)ii For article pages: Bounce rate

-Some article pages attract high amounts of traffic because of external links or good search positioning or both (shame on you if you’ve removed articles with high search traffic just because they’re out of date – there are better ways to deal with this).
-In this case bounce rates are worth considering: people who come into the site, view this one page, and then leave.
+Some article pages attract high amounts of traffic because of external links or good search positioning or both (if you’ve removed articles with high search traffic just because they’re out of date there are better ways to deal with this).

-However we would generally argue that if that page entirely answers the searcher’s question then maybe you are writing too much.
+However our view is that if that article entirely answers the searcher’s question then maybe you are writing too much.
 The idea of writing good articles is that you demonstrate expertise but as a professional advisor you still want clients to talk to you about the finer points!

 2(b)iii Two metrics that are not always so useful: Average time on Page & Pages/session.

-If you know a little about about GA you may be aware of the Average time on Page metric and the Pages/session metric.
+If you know a little about Google Analytics you may be aware of the Average time on Page metric and the Pages/session metric.
 Ostensibly these sound important don’t they?